Dishing the DivineYum!

 Add basil leaves to the pot.
 Using a blender, puree the soup until smooth.

 Add cream, if desired, and adjust consistency with remaining chicken stock, if necessary.
 Season to taste with salt and pepper.
-Garnish with a splash of cream, if desired.
+Add brown sugar to taste.
+Garnish with a splash of cream and diced cooked bacon, if desired.

 Tags: 60 min or less · vegetarian